wizmo2/TAudio-Case/README.md

 I haven't yet found a suitable speaker for a "speaker cap" option (as mentioned, will need a driver amp board as well)

+If you have issues with getting the server p0lugin to install, it may be necessary to install the standard SqueezeESP2 plugin and manuaaly update the files on the server.
+(On the linux docker, this is located in the mounted config folder /config/cache/InstalledPlugins/Plugins/SqueezeESP32)